-To ensure the survey data presented are reliable and the confidentiality of the participants is protected, data have only been presented when there are at least 30 people in the denominator (the population group being analysed).
-Care has been taken to ensure that no participant can be identified in the results.
+To ensure the survey data presented are reliable and the respondents' confidentiality is protected, data have only been presented when there are at least 30 people in the denominator (the population group being analysed).
+Care has been taken to ensure that no respondent can be identified in the results.

+Comparing population groups

-Comparisons between population groups Age standardisation
+Age standardisation

-NZHS reports mainly focus on presenting crude (unadjusted) rates for estimates of the prevalence in the total population and by age group (age-specific rates).
+NZHS reports mainly focus on presenting crude (unadjusted) estimates of the proportion or mean in the total population by age group (age-specific rates or means).

-However, age is an important determinant of health, so population groups with different age structures (such as men and women, whose age structures differ due to women's longer life expectancy) may have different rates due to these age differences.
-This means that comparisons of crude rates over time and between groups may be misleading if the age structure differs in the groups being compared.
+However, age is an important determinant of health, so population groups with different age structures (such as men and women, whose age structures differ due to women's longer life expectancy) may have different rates or means due to these age differences.
+This means that comparisons of crude rates or means over time and between groups may be misleading if the age structure differs between the groups being compared.

-One approach to making more meaningful comparisons between groups is to compare agespecific rates.
-Alternatively it can be useful to summarise a set of age-specific rates for a group into a single age-independent measure.
+One approach to making more meaningful comparisons between groups is to compare agespecific rates or means.
+Alternatively it can be useful to summarise a set of age-specific rates or means for a group into a single age-independent measure.
 This is achieved by a process called age standardisation.
 Age standardisation in NZHS reports is performed by direct standardisation using the World Health Organization (WHO) world population age distribution (Ahmad et al 2000).
 The direct method calculates an age-standardised rate, which is a weighted average of the age-specific rates, for each of the population groups to be compared.
 The weights applied represent the relative age distribution of the WHO population.
 This provides a single summary rate for each of the population groups being compared that reflects the rate that would have been expected if the group had had an age distribution identical to the WHO population.

-The age-standardised prevalence rate (ASR) is given by:
+The age-standardised rate (ASR) is given by:

-$$ASR = \sum r_i (n_i / \sum n_i),$$
+ASR = $\sum r_i (n_i / \sum n_i)$,

-where n_i is the population in the i^{th} age group of the standard population and r_i is the prevalence rate in the i^{th} age group from the survey.
+where n_i is the population in the ith age group of the standard population and r_i is the rate in the ith age group from the survey.

-Age-standardised rates are provided in some tables to help make comparisons by sex, ethnic group and neighbourhood deprivation (NZDep2013), and comparisons between survey years.
+Age-standardised rates are provided in some tables to help make comparisons by sex, ethnic group and neighbourhood deprivation (NZDep2013) and between survey years.